 4. Human Resources

 A new generation of HR leaders are using insights from behavioral economics, nudging theory, industrial psychology and people analytics to do data-guided experiments, find and reward top managers and employees, and allow employee freedoms and self-leadership in their work much more than in previous eras.
 Read Waber’s People Analytics (2013), Pentland’s Social Physics (2014), and Thaler and Sunstein’s Nudge (2009), for more on the frontier of modern HR.
-The first People Analytics Conference convened in 2014 at the Wharton School of Business at the University of Pennsylvania.
-There is much to learn from these newer methods, and the data for their effectiveness is growing.
+The first People Analytics Conference convened in 2014 at the Wharton School of Business at U. Penn.
+There is much to learn from these newer methods, and they are the cutting edge of HR foresight work.

 In Performance Management, an open book approach to bottom-up, employee-driven development of financial and operations plans, responsibilities, and benefits is outlined in The Great Game of Business (2013), as mentioned earlier.
 Schemes for conversion of a company to a greater percentage of employee ownership as the original founders retire is another bottom-up HR trend revitalizing a few mature-stage companies (see NCEO).
 Other foresight- and innovation-promoting HR methods include crowdsourced recruitment (JobHuk), 360 degree and crowdsourced reviews, performance benchmarking, and Ten and Twenty Percent Time, where employees meeting expectations given the freedom to work on projects outside their job description for a half to a full day out of five.
 Pioneers in the latter include 3M, Hewlett-Packard, and Google.
 Google’s Gmail is a famously useful product that came out of that level of employee freedom because a small group of engineers thought it was a more important product to be developing than the current product mix on offer.
 Providing this free time to any employee who is meeting expectations, and then rewarding successfully innovative employees can be a powerful motivator of job performance.